ivnsch/clojushop/README.md

 Online store backend/api written in Clojure

-This is a learning project - currently supports user authentication, product list and cart.
-It uses MongoDB as database but data provider layer allows to change this easily.
+Learning project.
+JSON api, currently supports user authentication, product list and cart.

+Database is easily interchangeable thanks to data provider layer.
+This implementation uses MongoDB.

 Stripe will be used as payment system.
 Integration is in progress.